-Eileen B. Donahue joined WASHBURN & McGOLDRICK in 2019 after a successful career as an attorney, probate judge, and most recently, as a senior advancement director at Yale University.
-She is respected for her straightforward, creative, and personalized approach to gift planning for donors at every level of giving, as well as for her strategic contributions in closing significant, multifaceted gifts.
+Eileen Donahue joined WASHBURN & McGOLDRICK in 2019 after a successful career as an attorney, probate judge, and senior advancement director at Yale University.
+She is respected for her straightforward, creative, and personalized approach to philanthropy and gift planning for donors at every level of giving, as well as for her strategic contributions in closing significant, multifaceted gifts.

 Under Eileen’s leadership, Yale’s undergraduate, graduate, and professional schools, libraries, museums, and athletics department doubled the number of new bequest intentions and raised over $700 million in planned gifts during the 2004–2011 Yale Tomorrow campaign.
 In 2012, Eileen was appointed Yale’s Senior Philanthropic Advisor and assumed additional responsibilities for working closely with university leaders, donors, and their professional advisors in providing key support for the structuring and closing of Yale’s most generous and transformative gifts.

-Prior to joining Yale, Eileen served for ten years as Probate Judge for the District of North Haven, Connecticut, presiding over cases involving decedents’ estates and trusts and a wide range of sensitive matters affecting children, seniors, and individuals with intellectual and psychiatric disabilities.
+Prior to her work in educational advancement, Eileen served for ten years as Probate Judge for the District of North Haven, Connecticut, presiding over cases involving decedents’ estates and trusts and a wide range of sensitive matters affecting children, seniors, and individuals with intellectual and psychiatric disabilities.
 During her tenure at the Probate Court, Eileen assumed increasingly progressive leadership positions within the Connecticut Probate Assembly, the statewide association of probate judges.
-She began her legal career as a practicing attorney focusing on estate planning, probate, and real estate transactions.
+She began her legal career as an attorney in private practice, focusing on estate planning, probate, real estate, and civil litigation.

 Eileen received her Bachelor of Arts degree from the College of New Rochelle and her Juris Doctor degree from Boston College Law School.
 She has served as a member of numerous non-profit and civic boards and commissions.